open-mmlab/mmdetection/docs/tutorials/onnx2tensorrt.md

 - `--show`: Determines whether to show the outputs of the model.
 If not specified, it will be set to `False`.
 - `--verify`: Determines whether to verify the correctness of models between ONNXRuntime and TensorRT.
 If not specified, it will be set to `False`.
 - `--verbose`: Determines whether to print logging messages.
 It's useful for debugging.
 If not specified, it will be set to `False`.
-- `--fp16`: Determines whether to use FP16 mode with TensorRT.
-If not specified, it will be set to `False`.

 Example: